bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 ### `config/environment.rb`

-This file is the common file required by `config.ru` (`rails server`) and Passenger.
-This is where these two ways to run the server meet; everything before this point has been Rack and Rails setup.
+This file is the common file required by `config.ru` (`quails server`) and Passenger.
+This is where these two ways to run the server meet; everything before this point has been Rack and Quails setup.

 This file begins with requiring `config/application.rb`: